 For the past five years, the Solutions Program has been a valuable asset to our community.
 The program is offered to students of Lombard, Churchill and Galesburg High School at absolutely no cost to them.
 The Solutions Program is a great resource to help students improve performance in four key areas: GPAs, office referrals, tardiness and absences.
 Using a three-tiered approach to mentorship, the Solutions staff meets students where they live, go to school and play.
 We frequently make home visits, maintain a strong presence at their school, and cheer them on at extracurricular activities and events.
-The Solutions Program is run by Senior Solutions Director Joey Range and Solutions Director Quincy Morrison.
+The Solutions Program is run by Senior Solutions Director Joey Range.

 YMCA Endowment Fund

 An endowment fund provides a secure and stable foundation to build our future on.
 It is the gift that keeps on giving!
 Gifts to the fund are invested, allowing the Y to use the interest earnings to support programs that benefit kids and families in our community.
 The fund’s professional managers are supervised by the YMCA Board of Directors.